pgRouting/workshop/docs/chapters/topology.rst

 	                'MULTILINESTRING'::text OR the_geom IS NULL)
 	    "enforce_srid_the_geom" CHECK (srid(the_geom) = 4326)

-Now we are ready for our first routing query with Dijkstra algorithm!
+Now we are ready for our first routing query with :doc:`Dijkstra algorithm <shortest_path>`!